andrewakcybersec/Azure-Honeynet-SOC/README.md

 ## Conclusion

 In this project, a small but effective honeynet was constructed in Microsoft Azure, and log sources were aggregated into a Log Analytics workspace.
 Microsoft Sentinel was configured to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were taken in the unsecured environment before security controls were applied and after implementing security measures.
 After the implementation of robust security controls, there was a 76.6% reduction in Windows Security Events, a 99.9% reduction in Linux Events, and a 100% reduction in security alerts, incidents, and malicious inbound network traffic.
-The "Security Posture", as measured by Microsoft Defender for Cloud, was doubled after hardening.
+The "Security Posture", as measured by Microsoft Defender for Cloud, was doubled after hardening, it fluctuated but went from 33-40% to 74-80%.